nuztalgia/taterbot/README.md

    right.

 4. After creating a bot user, you should see a <kbd>Reset Token</kbd> button.
-   Click it to generate your new bot token! 🎉
+   Click it to gener**tate** your bot token! 🎉

 <hr>
 </details>

 <details>
 <summary>
-Once you have a bot token, you can proceed through the Botstrap setup.
-Click to expand this section for details.
+If you have a bot token but are unsure of how to proceed through the Botstrap setup, click to expand this section.
 </summary>
 <hr>